-Under the mentorship of our distinguished faculty, post-doctoral fellows, and graduate students, high school summer research internship (RISE) students work on a designated research project designed by their professor for forty hours each week of the program.
-You will perform research in your chosen discipline while acquiring invaluable technical and analytical skills - as well as insight into the scientific process.
+Under the mentorship of our distinguished faculty, post-doctoral fellows, and graduate students, high school summer Research Internship in Science & Engineering (RISE) students work on a research project designed by their professor for forty hours each week of the program.
+You will perform research in your chosen discipline while acquiring invaluable technical and analytical skills as well as insight into the scientific process.

 The Big Picture

-Whether you live on campus or commute from home, you'll enjoy a stimulating intellectual and social camaraderie with your fellow research interns, culminating in a scientific conference at the end of the program.
-In some cases, research interns submit work to highly regarded national science fair contests, like the Siemens Competition and the Intel Science Talent Search.
+Whether you live on campus or commute from home, you'll enjoy stimulating intellectual and social camaraderie with your fellow research interns, culminating in a poster symposium at the end of the program.
+In some cases, research interns submit work to highly regarded national science fair contests such as the Siemens Competition and the Intel Science Talent Search.

-For more than 37 years Boston University has been engineering rewarding research opportunities for high school students.
+For more than 37 years, Boston University has been providing rewarding research opportunities for high school students.
 The RISE program has helped kick-start the career of many a scientist, researcher, and professor.
 Take your place in this renowned group of alums today!

 Siemens Competition in Math, Science, and Technology Semifinalists (2014)